 What Are Diamond Inclusions and Blemishes?

-“Inclusion” is basically a fancy way of referring to the flaws that are visible in different kinds of diamonds.
+Diamond Inclusions term is basically a fancy way of referring to the flaws that are visible (to visible eye or under a magnifier) in different kinds of diamonds.
 Some are internal and others occur on the surface.
 Beyond this, there are different types of inclusions that are classified based on how they were formed.

-When a diamond has inclusions, it does affect the way light interacts with the stone.
-Without inclusions the light is able to travel through the diamond without any “road blocks,” so to speak.
+When a diamond has inclusions (which happens in only +99% of the times), it does affect the way light interacts with the stone.
+Without inclusions, the light is able to travel through the diamond without any “road blocks,” so to speak.

-When a diamond is forming, small crystals can become trapped inside the diamond.
+When a diamond is forming, small crystals can become trapped on the diamond.

 As the crystal grows, irregularities can develop in its atomic structure.
 These crystals might remain after the stone has been cut and polished and they can affect a diamond’s appearance and even it’s durability.